Sweet Potato Almond Butter Bowl

 How to Cook Sweet Potatoes

-If you want to boil the sweet potatoes, this takes a little less time (around 15 minutes).
-Just peel and chop the sweet potatoes.
+For boiled sweet potatoes, peel and chop the sweet potatoes.
 Cook in a large pot of boiling water.
 Remove once the sweet potatoes are easy to pierce with a fork.
-Drain the water from the sweet potatoes.
+Drain.
+Store the cooked sweet potatoes in an airtight container in the fridge for up to 5 days.

 Sometimes I modify this recipe with different toppings.
 I change things up some weeks and make different mixtures.
 Some of the toppings I've tried and liked are: